Google Ads Keyword Match Types Explained (With Examples)

 • User intent

-Google tries to understand what the user wants.
+Google attempts to know what the user desires.

 Advantages of Broad Match